pounard/goat-mapper/README.md

 don't come and report be any bugs, it will NEVER be as powerful as other complete and mature solutions are such as the Doctrine ORM.

+# Installation

+@todo I need to write this.

+# Standalone setup

+@todo I need to write this.

+# Symfony setup

+@todo I need to write this.

+# Roadmap

 Here is a nice todolist of what's missing:

 Priority 0, we need it ASAP: